domdere/haskellSkeleton/README.md

 ## Disclaimer

 The **CMake** scripts have gotten far more convoluted than they probably have to be, they work though, perhaps someone else can get some better ideas from them.

+Apart from the ability to add other CMake targets to your build, this doesnt offer much more than just adding a `c-sources` list to your `cabal` file.
+Perhaps once it can embed python code it will have something to offer that will make the trouble worthwhile